Ullingswick: History

-In 1862 the village was the scene of the rape and murder of 16-year old Mary Corbett, on an errand to buy candles on a stormy October evening.
+In 1862, the village was the scene of the rape and murder of 16-year old Mary Corbett, on an errand to buy candles on a stormy October evening.
 The murderer, William Hope, a labourer and known criminal from the village was convicted and hanged in Hereford, on 15 April 1863, the first hanging there for thirty years.
 Other notable crimes in Ullingswick from the Victorian era included an offence under the Turnpike Act in 1854, a bolting horse in 1867, an attempted suicide in 1899 and the death of a drunkard in 1901.

+Today

 The village economy is almost exclusively agricultural.
 The village school and village post office no longer exist.
 The public house in the village was the Three Crowns Inn. now closed.

 The local primary school is at Burley Gate and the local secondary school is the Queen Elizabeth High School in Bromyard.